NateChoe1/cs6035/README.md

 (note that the `%%` is not included, and simply indicates the end of the header.)

-Lines 3 gives metadata about the grammar
+Line 3 gives metadata about the grammar

     4 7

-indicates that this grammar contains 5 tokens in total, 3 of which are terminals.
-This means that tokens 0, 1, and 2 are terminals, and tokens 3 and 4 are nonterminals.
+indicates that this grammar contains 7 tokens in total, 4 of which are terminals.
+This means that tokens 0, 1, 2, and 3 are terminals, and tokens 4, 5, and 6 are nonterminals.
 This specific grammar is an expression parser which can handle addition and multiplication with operator precedence.
 Some more helpful names for the tokens might be these:

     number     new name
     0          integer